idaholab/moose/framework/doc/content/syntax/BCs/Periodic/index.md

 - With mesh adaptivity.
 - Can be restricted to specific variables.

-Supports arbitrary translation vectors for defining periodicity.
+Arbitrary translation vectors and arbitrary mapping transformations between boundaries are also supported for defining periodicity.

 ## Automatic Periodic Boundary Detection (recommended)